NEUBIAS/training-resources/CONTRIBUTING.md

 You need to install several tools (`ruby` and then `jekyll`).
 Please follow the instructions [https://jekyllrb.com/docs/installation/windows/] follow step 1-4

 All commands are run from a standard/gitbash terminal.
-It may be that the ``gem install`` commands must be run as administrator

-* Install ruby using the [https://rubyinstaller.org/] and then jekyll.
+* Install ruby using the [https://rubyinstaller.org/] (tested with devkit rubyinstaller-devkit-3.0.3-1-x64 used default suggested path etc.  MSYS2 and MINGW development toolchain)
+* Install jekyll
 ```bash
 gem install jekyll bundler
 ```